codinsonn/codinsonn.dev/packages/@aetherspace/scripts/README.md

 💡 The added _benefit of using the `aetherResolver()` helper_, is that it ties together a schema for the args & response with the function that executes the business logic.
 This way we automatically have types and validation for the resolver args/response, and can generate the API from it.

-💡 The added _benefit of tying your args and response to a sort of `DataBridge` description object_, is that even if the resolver that uses it for validation and types contains server-only logic, if the object itself is exported from another file, that file can be used in the client and in other automations as well.
+💡 The added _benefit of tying your args and response to a sort of `DataBridge` description object_, is that even if the resolver that uses it contains server-only logic, if the object itself is exported from another file, that file can be used in the client and in other automations as well.

 💡 The added _benefit of having a reusable resolver "bundle" like that_, is that we can easily generate an executable GraphQL schema from it.
-Fully avoiding the need to define a GraphQL SDL schema yourself manually.
+Fully avoiding the need to define a GraphQL SDL schema or query string for the resolver manually.

 ### Recommended resolver conventions

+- Export a descriptive `{SomeName}DataBridge` object from the `{workspace}/schemas/` folder, so it can be used in the resolver (and elsewhere)
+- Ensure the `{SomeName}DataBridge` object contains `argsSchema` and `responseSchema`, as well as the `resolverName`
 - Add resolvers under `resolvers/` folder in your feature or package workspace
-- Import `aetherResolver` from `'aetherspace/utils/serverUtils'`
+- Import `aetherResolver` from `'aetherspace/utils/serverUtils'` and use it to wrap your resolver function
-- Use `aetherResolver()` to wrap your resolver function, and provide a desciptive `DataBridge` as the second argument
+- Provide your `DataBridge` as the second argument to `aetherResolver()`
-- Ensure the `...DataBridge` object is exported from the `schemas/` folder, so it can be used elsewhere as well
-- Ensure the `...DataBridge` object contains `argsSchema` and `responseSchema`, as well as the `resolverName`
-- Use utils like `parseArgs()`, `withDefaults()`, ... from `aetherResolver()` to help with common resolver logic
+- Use utils like `parseArgs()`, `withDefaults()`, ... provided by `aetherResolver()` to help with common resolver logic
 - Import your resolver in your desired path under `{workspace}/routes/api/...`
 - Export `graphResolver` and wrap your resolver with `makeGraphQLResolver()` to add it to the GraphQL API
 - Export `GET`, `POST`, `PUT`, `DELETE` or `PATCH` with `makeNextRouteHandler()` to add it to the REST API